PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 ### Unit testing

 Unit tests are crucial for ensuring reliability of software.
 Don't skip writing them if you're building anything for real!
-But after that make sure that you don't skip also _running_ them, and you can do that by just running them _on each PR_ as it's being worked on.
+But after that make sure that you don't skip also _running_ them.
+The latter you can do that by just running them _on each PR_ as it's being worked on.
 This used to be called ["extreme programming"](https://en.wikipedia.org/wiki/Extreme_programming), but today it's a standard practice.

 Here's a relevant basic workflow for Django: it checks whether a migration is missing, then runs test.